It's Halloween Week at the Manor

 What works here: Dark jazz (Miles Davis “Bitches Brew” era, Bohren & der Club of Gore), ambient electronica (Amon Tobin, Boards of Canada), Gothic folk (Chelsea Wolfe, Agnes Obel), film scores (the Suspiria soundtrack, anything by Ennio Morricone that skews dark).

 Do not start with Thriller.
 Do not start with the Monster Mash.
 Those songs have a place, and it is not when 4 of your 12 guests have arrived and are holding coats.
+For a dinner party arrival, pair this music with the atmosphere from our gothic tablescaping masterclass and let the mood build itself.

 Act 2: Peak (2-3 Hours)